maxnoe/timelapse-deflicker/README.md

 software.

 So I wrote this little (150 SLOCS) programm.
-The brightness of the images are adjusted to fit a rolling mean several consecutive images.
+The brightness of the images are adjusted to fit a rolling mean over several consecutive images.

 ## Installation